 Next up is the reverse grip lat pulldown, done for sets of 12-15 reps.
 Unlike the wide grip front lat pulldown, the reverse grip pulldown is done using an underhand close grip, with the hands positioned slightly narrower than shoulder width.

 If you’ve already done pulldowns earlier in the workout, why do them again?

-There are lots of muscles in the back, and using different grip widths and hand positions helps to ensure complete development of those muscles.
+There are lots of muscles in the back, and using different grip widths (wide and close grip) and hand positions helps to ensure complete development of those muscles.

 It can also help to reduce the risk of any repetitive stress injuries to the elbows, wrists or shoulders, which can happen if you do the same exercises all the time.